lse-st446/lse-st446.github.io/index.md

 *Lab*: **Getting started**
 * Command line interface and commands
 * Cluster and bucket creation in a cloud
-* Submitting a "Hello World" job on a cluster
+* Submitting a simple "Hello World" job to a cluster
 * Running a Jupyter notebook on a cluster
 * Use of Docker containers